northstowekarate/northstowekarate.github.io/index.md

 Our classes teach traditional Shotokan Karate in a friendly, structured environment where students of all ages can learn and grow.
 Children (8+), adults, and families train together in a supportive setting that encourages confidence, fitness, and respect.
 We welcome students from Northstowe and the surrounding Cambridge area.

-Karate is more than a martial art - it’s a way of developing confidence, discipline, fitness, strengh and resilience in a supportive community.
+Karate is more than a martial art - it’s a way of developing confidence, discipline, fitness, strength and resilience in a supportive community.
 At Northstowe Karate Club, we focus on helping every student progress at their own pace.
 Whether someone is completely new or returning after a break, we make sure they feel welcome from the moment they step through the door.

 Parents often tell us they appreciate the balance we strike: structured, traditional training delivered in a friendly, encouraging environment.
 Students learn to work hard, support each other, and take pride in their achievements - skills that carry far beyond the dojo.